Daniel-KM/Omeka-S-module-PdfViewer/README.md

 master does not contain the dependency), and uncompress it in the `modules` directory.

-* From the source and for development:
+* From the source and for development

 If the module was installed from the source, rename the name of the folder of the module to `DocumentViewer`, and go to the root module, and run: